smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 tags: agile retrospectives exterminator
 ---

-Retrospectives are a great tool to come up with actions the team use to improve.
+Retrospectives are a great tool to come up with actions to improve any team.
-Team discussions exploring the biggest challenges faced by the team are healthy and can help teams overcome their obstacles.
-For improvement to stick I believe the team needs to choose action items to address their biggest hurdles and follow through with them.
+Team discussions exploring their biggest challenges are healthy and can help overcome their obstacles.
+For improvement to stick I believe teams need to choose action items to address their biggest hurdles and follow through with them.

 Team retrospectives are a very common agile practice.
 Over time they can lose